Finding Secular Growth in a Cyclical Market

 We don’t try to predict where the market will head.
 To us that seems a fool’s errand.
 Instead, we look beneath the surface to seek companies that have the potential to sustainably generate above-average revenue and earnings growth in the years ahead.

 Most often, we believe these above-average growth opportunities are in businesses that are poised to capitalize on powerful secular trends that are transforming industries regardless of the direction of the broader economy.

 The Appeal of Durable Growth

 This dynamic has been seen during times of economic and market stress.
 For example, the secular growth businesses in our Select Growth strategy displayed resilience during the 2008–2009 Great Financial Crisis, the most challenging global economic shock in the twenty-first century before the COVID-19 pandemic.
 Many of the businesses continued to produce strong business results—generating positive earnings growth for the strategy on a weighted-average basis—despite the broader economy’s contraction.

 We are confident that our portfolio businesses can become much larger over the next five years as their earnings growth compounds.
-We will accept short-term volatility in their share prices so that our clients have the potential to benefit from the opportunity they present to create wealth over the long term.
+We will accept short-term volatility in their share prices so that our clients have the potential to benefit from the opportunity they can present to create wealth over the long term.